-I would like to thank my own Senator, Senator Gillibrand, for
+I would like to thank my own Senator, Senator Gillibrand, for continuously championing solutions to end hunger.

 I am the proud mother of a seven-year-old daughter.
 She is sweet, protective, hilarious, and cautiously independent.
-My three-year-old son is the opposite of her.
+My threeyear-old son is the opposite of her.
 He is grounded, generally likes to follow the rules, and has such an unlimited curiosity about everything.
-They are the center of my world, and I do everything I can to be present and active in their lives, from going to gymnastics, to hosting sleepovers, to becoming the Vice President of the

-PTSO at our local school.
+They are the center of my world, and I do everything I can to be present and active in their lives, from going to gymnastics, to hosting sleepovers, to becoming the Vice President of the PTSO at our local school.
 I work really hard to model for my kids the importance of civic and community duty.